 Before you leave Australia, check if your medication is legal in each country you're travelling to.

-Rabies is endemic in Bulgaria.
+Rabies is common.
 Feral dogs roam city streets, often in packs, and can be vicious.
 Dog attacks are common.

 - Consult your travel doctor on vaccination against rabies before you travel.